Black Castle, also known as Leighlinbridge Castle, is located in Leighlinbridge, County Carlow.

 The original Black Castle, built in 1181, was one of the earliest and finest Norman fortresses in Ireland.
-Castle was granted to John de Claville by Hugh de Lacy, the powerful Norman baron who governed Ireland for Henry II.
+Hugh de Lacy granted the castle to John de Claville.
+The powerful Norman baron who governed Ireland for Henry II.

-In 1547, after the friary was dissolved in Henry VIIIs campaign to control the wealth and power of the Church, Sir Edward Bellingham, the English Lord Deputy, rebuilt much of the tower and refortified the bawn wall by adding a circular gun turret.
-Sir Peter Carew of Devon owned the castle in 1567, but Rory Óg O`More, a local Irish chieftain, captured and destroyed it in 1577.
-It was partly rebuilt, but was attacked again by the Cromwellian armies; half of the tower collapsedin 1888.
+In 1547, after the friary was dissolved in Henry VIIIs campaign.
+To control the wealth and power of the Church.
+Sir Edward Bellingham, the English Lord Deputy, rebuilt much of the tower.
+And then refortified the bawn wall by adding a circular gun turret.
+Sir Peter Carew of Devon owned the castle in 1567.
+But Rory Óg O`More, a local Irish chieftain, captured and destroyed it in 1577.
+Partly rebuilt but it was attacked again by the Cromwellian armies.
+So half of the tower collapsedin 1888.